 "We thought - let's go out there with a really great experience and show off the capability of how it can further enhance the chaperone system, making it safer to use, easier to use, very convenient and start there," said O'Brien.

 "So we decided to get that out there and then let the devs go nuts with it.
 From a versatility standpoint, we'll open it up to the rest of the dev community and see what they want to come up with.
 We'll let the dev community take it where they want to, they can be faster than we can.
-The potential is there, absolutely."
+The potential [for mixed reality applications] is there, absolutely."

 HTC is giving out 7,000 Vive Pre units to developers so that by the time the final headset ships in April, there is enough entertainment and gaming content plus tools for engineers, teachers, designers and even surgeons to be getting on with.